drsimonj/twidlr/README.md

 ----------

 -   Introduce consistency to the API of modelling functions (helping to improve the generality of tidy modelling packages like [piplearner](https://github.com/drsimonj/pipelearner))
--   Make modelling functions conform to tidyverse principles by becoming pipeable.
-E.g., `mtcars %>% lm(hp ~ wt)`
+-   Make modelling functions play nice with [tidyverse](http://tidyverse.org/) tools (e.g., by working with data frames and being pipeable such as`mtcars %>% lm(hp ~ wt)`)
 -   Leverage formula operators where they may not originally be available.
-For example, `glmnet(mtcars, .*.)` to fit a generalized linear model with all variables and their two-way interaction terms.
+For example, `glmnet(iris, Sepal.Width ~ Petal.Width * Petal.Length + Species)` to fit a generalized linear model with an interaction and automatically dummy-coded factor variable (`Species`).

 twidlr models
 -------------